-Device driver server in the Phoenix-RTOS ecosystem communicate with other processes using message interface.
-In the typical case driver server have one port on which all request are placed by clients.
-This port can be either registered within native namespace or special file(s) can be created within the filesystem.
+The device driver server in a Phoenix-RTOS ecosystem communicates with other processes using a message interface.
+In the typical case, the driver server has one port on which all requests are placed by clients.
+This port can be either registered within the native namespace or special file(s) can be created within the filesystem.

-Port, endpoint of the message communication, can be created using
+Port, the endpoint of the message communication, can be created using the

 portCreate() function.
-If zero is returned, then creation succeeded and variable port now contains unique port number assigned by the kernel.
+If zero is returned, then creation succeeded and the variable port now contains a unique port number assigned by the kernel.

-Freshly created port can not be seen by other processes.
-To allow clients to find out servers port number, it has to be registered within some namespace.
-If device driver server wants to register more than one "file" it do not have create separate ports for them.
-Driver needs to assign each "file" id from it's private pool.
+The freshly created port can not be seen by other processes.
+To allow clients to find out the server's port number, it has to be registered within some namespace.
+If the device driver server wants to register more than one "file" it does not have to create separate ports for them.
+The driver needs to assign each "file" id from its private pool.

-If system does not have root filesystem, port can be registered within Phoenix native filesystem by using syscall
+If the system does not have a root filesystem, a port can be registered within Phoenix native filesystem by using syscall

 int portRegister(u32 port, const char *name, oid_t *oid);